badripaudel77/spring-docker-demo/README.md

 - Create account at docker hub [Docker Hub](https://hub.docker.com/)

-- Noww Create the repository
+- Create the repository

-- Now we need to create the tagname for our unofficial image by running the following command, _**docker tag spring-docker-world:latest badripaudel77/hello-java-docker:latest
+- Here we need to create the tagname for our unofficial image by running the following command, _**docker tag spring-docker-world:latest badripaudel77/hello-java-docker:latest
 **_ here, badripaudel77 is my dockerhub username and  hello-java-docker:latest is the image name and tagname respectively in docker hub while spring-docker-world is the local image name, username will be different for you and rest can be same or different.

 - Now  push to docker hub using the following command, _**docker push badripaudel77/hello-java-docker:latest**_